This review talks about Brass: Birmingham, an economy board game set in the industrial revolution. How good is Brass: Birmingham?

 It was a time of great change.
 Technological advancements allowed for easier manufacturing, mining, and transportation.
 The world changed enormously in just a generation or two.
 Cities boomed (with beer often being a healthier choice over water) with housing and factories, hills mined away, and the sky darkened as a result of all the smoke.

 The situation was a breadbasket for enthusiastic entrepreneurs, innovators, and industrialists.
-The potential to make money was large, and some cities rode the big industrial wave with great success.
-One of them was Birmingham, a centrally located hub to many of these industries.
+The potential to make money was substantial, and some cities rode the big industrial wave with great success.
+One of them was Birmingham, a centrally located hub for many of these industries.

 Designers: Gavan Brown, Matt Tolman, Martin Wallace

 Players: 2-4, works well with all player counts.